 CSA stands for Community Supported Agriculture, a concerted effort between grower and consumer to make local food more sustainable for all involved.
 By investing in the harvest before a single seed is planted, you share in the risk and the promise that is the agricultural adventure.
 The CSA model not only helps ensure longterm sustainability for small farming operations like ours, it connects you to the growing season as a shareholder.

-In addition to large and small vegetable share options, our certified organic flowers are also available through a CSA model.
-You can enjoy the raw beauty of flowers grown as nature intended, free of blistering pesticides and petrochemicals.
+In addition to large and small vegetable shares, we offer a certified-organic flower bouquet CSA and a delivered vased arrangement CSA.
+You can enjoy the raw beauty of flowers grown as nature intended, in season and free of pesticides and petrochemicals.

 All CSA shares can be purchased online.
-Each week, members come on down to the root cellar below the main green house to collect their share.
+Each week, vegetable and flower bouquet CSA members come on down to the root cellar below the main green house to collect their share.

 Questions?
 Reach out to [email protected]

 With your help, we can continue our work of fostering community and good will through the love of the land.
 Through yearly financial support, our members undergird all the work we do at the Natick Community Organic Farm.
 They might not be there to help weed to carrots, milk the goats, or pick tomatoes, but they are there to help us buy the seeds, feed, and hire the help we need to get all the work done.

 While most of what NCOF has to offer is free for one and all, in recognition of the support of our members the following privileges are unique to participation through membership: